-- 3.1 In the 20/21 Revenue Budget there is a budgetary allowance of £125,000 for the 'joint waste project'.
-Spend against this budget has been £28,000 (£62k x 45%). - 3.2 Given recent decisions on the future provision of waste services, it is now necessary to repurpose the remaining budget to provide resource to progress with the waste procurement project, and work to develop options to improve the Frettenham Depot.
+- In the 20/21 Revenue Budget there is a budgetary allowance of £125,000 for the 'joint waste project'.
+Spend against this budget has been £34,000 (£62k x 55%). - 3.2 Given recent decisions on the future provision of waste services, it is now necessary to repurpose the remaining budget to provide resource to develop a business case for the establishment of a South Norfolk LATC, and to develop options to improve the Ketteringham Depot.

-3.3 Members are therefore requested to agree that the unspent 'joint waste budget' can be applied to cover the costs of the waste procurement and depot projects.
+3.3 Members are therefore requested to agree that the unspent 'joint waste budget' can be applied to cover the costs of developing a full business case for a LATC and depot projects.